OfficialPhilcomm/retropie-music/readme.md

 ## Config
 The config for the script is located at `/opt/dev_philcomm/config.cfg`.
 It is created after the first script startup.

 Config changes need the script to be restarted.
-This can be achieved by restarting the console or entering `sudo systemctl restart retropie_background_music`.
+This can be achieved by restarting the console or entering `sudo systemctl restart retropie_music`.

 ## Logs
-The script generates a log file at `/opt/dev_philcomm/retropie_background_music.log`.
+The script generates a log file at `/opt/dev_philcomm/retropie_music.log`.
 Logs include:
 - Creation of files and folders that are needed but don't exist
 - Songs that are played